 1. Marian Baker / African Quaker Archives, “Internship of Linet Mmbone, AQA librarian at Swarthmore” (2023-2024)

 Timeline and reporting requirements.
-Applications will be reviewed by the FHA Finance Committee and decisions will be announced in July 2024.
-Funds will be distributed in August 2024 and the project should conclude before August 1, 2025.
-Funds unspent before August 1, 2025 must be returned to FHA.
+Applications will be reviewed by the FHA Finance Committee and decisions will be announced in August 2025.
+Funds will be distributed in August and September 2025, and the project should conclude before September 30, 2026.
+Funds unspent before September 30, 2026 must be returned to FHA.
 Reasonable requests for extensions will be considered.
-Before September 30, 2025, recipients must provide a written report including 3-5 photographs.
+By September 1, 2026, recipients must provide a written report including 3-5 photographs.
 This report should explain how the grant progressed the project’s mission, as well as include a budget report, and should be no more than 2 pages in length (combined).
 Excerpts from the report and the provided photographs may be used by FHA on our website, social media, e-newsletter, or other outlets or publications.

-For ease of review, please complete the application blank, save it as ONE SINGLE PDF file with the following filename: project-[applicant organization name].pdf, and send to president@quakerhistory.org using the subject line “Project Grant Application - [Organization name]” All application materials must be in English.
+For ease of review, please complete the application blank, save it as ONE SINGLE PDF, and send to grants@quakerhistory.org using the subject line “Project Grant Application - [Organization name]” All application materials must be in English.

 Legal notices: Grant recipients are responsible for tax reporting as applicable.
 Per USA PATRIOT Act specifications, individuals or entities who are classified as a terrorist organization or are on a sanctioned list are ineligible for FHA grants. -